armingh2000/image-morphing/README.md

 Demonstrations of the algorithm's performance are provided, comparing with baseline methods.
 We use metrics like Structural Similarity Index (SSIM) and Peak Signal-to-Noise Ratio (PSNR) for evaluating the quality of morphed images.

-## Future Work
-- [ ] Reduce ghost-like features
-- [ ] Explore other alignment methods (beside affine and perspective transformations) that minimize the disfigurement of faces

 ## How to Use

 The project consists of two main directories: